Betiiy/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents, including hidden files Display current directory contents, including hidden files using long format
+display cutrrent directory in long format also display hidden files